Sumner (surname)

 Sumner is a surname.
-It originates from the English-language word that is spelled, in modern English, summoner, denoting a person who serves a summons.
+It originates from the English-language word that is spelt, in modern English, summoner, denoting a person who serves a summons.
 In Geoffrey Chaucer's The Canterbury Tales, one of the characters is a summoner (see "The Summoner's Tale"); a Middle English spelling is Somonour.
 Other spellings include Sumpner, Somner, and Summoner.

-Among the notable people with this surname are the following:
+Notable people with this surname include: